flashbots/suave-specs/specs/rigil/mevm.md

 ## Core Architecture

-The MEVM modifies the EVM by adding a new runtime, interpreter, and execution backend.
-This means that the MEVM has the extra components required to access confidential information (when allowed), and leverage a set of new precompiles tailored for MEV applications.
+The MEVM modifies the EVM by adding a new:
+- runtime
+- interpreter
+- execution backend

 The structure of these modifications is most easily explained visually: